IKIM-Essen/WIN-KID/INSTALLATION.md

 ## Step 2: Set Up the Environment

-The project environment is defined in environment.yml.
+The project environment is defined in the [environment.yml](./environment.yml).
 To create and activate it:

 ```bash
 # Create the environment